 Candidates arriving at the test center 15 minutes after the scheduled appointment will not be allowed to test and will forfeit the testing fee.
 A complete application and examination fee are required to reapply for the examination.

 A certification examination is based on an explicit set of competencies.
 These competencies have been determined through a job analysis study conducted of practitioners.
-The competencies are divided into domains and tasks as shown in the tables below.
+The competencies are divided into domains and tasks.
 Examinations test only content pertaining to the following competencies.